Upland Habitat Projects

 In order to enhance wildlife habitat and ecosystem functions, the GCR program works to restore degraded habitat, pasture, and agricultural lands to native ground cover.

 Upland Habitat scientists are currently involved in a study to determine habitat selection for the Sanibel Island rice rat (Oryzomys palustris sanibeli).
-Data collected will be used to inform restoration efforts and habitat mangement decisions.
+Data collected will be used to inform restoration efforts and habitat management decisions.

 Absence of fire on some FWC lands has resulted in so much vegetation overgrowth that using prescribed fire is not safe or practical.
 To restore and maintain pyrogenic ecosystems, Upland Habitat scientists study mechanical treatments on scrub communities.